Two Russian ladies in front of the Tschaikovsky statue at the

 I spotted these two sisters at the Opium War Museum in Nanjing.

-came, and I was fortunante enough to have a photo of this
+later, their father came, and I was fortunante enough to have a photo

 - Tall hotel receptionists